mknxdev/jperf/README.md

 jperf().test(/* ... */)
 ```

-The package can also be imported using CommonJS or ESM syntaxes.
+This function can also be imported using CommonJS or ESM syntaxes.

 ```js
 import jperf from 'jperf' // ESM